cetinsamet/pos-tagging/README.md

 # pos-tagger
 Implementation of a part-of-speech tagger for the English language
-A part-of-speech model is trained with a corpus containing almost 12,000 English sentences.
+A part-of-speech tagger model is trained with a corpus containing almost 12,000 English sentences.

 Check for detailed Medium story that I wrote: https://medium.com/@cetinsamet/part-of-speech-pos-tagging-8af646a3d5bb